CloudNativeJS/cloud-health/README.md

 Cloud Health allows you to register promises which are executed during the three phases of your application, and allows you to call `getLivenessStatus()`, `getReadinessStatus()`, or a combined `getStatus()` to return a promise which resolves to whether the application is `STARTING`, `UP`, `DOWN`, `STOPPING` or `STOPPED`.

 1. At startup for "startup"
  Promises that are created as part of a `StartupCheck` and registered using `registerStartupCheck` are executed at startup and can be used to execute any code that must complete before your application is ready.
 If the startup promises are still running, calls to `getLivenessStatus()`, `getReadinessStatus()`, and `getStatus()`,  return `STARTING`.
-Once the promises complete, `DOWN` is reported if there were any failures, or the "liveness" promises are then executed.
+Once the promises complete, `DOWN` is reported if there were any failures, or the "liveness" and/or "readiness" promises are then executed.

-2. At runtimes for "liveness"
+2. At runtime for "liveness"
  Promises that are created as part of a `LivenessCheck` and registered using `registerLivenessCheck` are executed on calls to `getLiveness()` and `getStatus()`.
 These can be used to ensure that the application is still running correctly.
 If no promises are registered, or the complete successfully, `UP` is reported.
 If there are any failures, `DOWN` is reported.

 3. At runtime for "readiness"